Sacrifice in Maya culture: Child sacrifice

 Mayanists believe that, like the Aztecs, the Maya performed child sacrifice in specific circumstances, most commonly as foundation dedications for temples and other structures.
 Maya art from the Classic period also depicts the extraction of children's hearts during the ascension to the throne of the new king, or at the beginnings of the Maya calendar.
 In one of these cases, Stele 11 in Piedras Negras, Guatemala, a sacrificed boy can be seen.
 Other scenes of sacrificed boys are visible on jars.

 As archeologists continue to excavate, more instances of child dedicatory sacrifices are being uncovered.
 A dig commenced in 1974 at the northern Belize site of Lamanai turned up the remains of five children, ranging in age from a newborn to about 8 years old:"The conclusion that the five children were sacrificial victims is virtually inescapable...
 Nowhere else at Lamanai is there evidence of human sacrifice, either of children or adults...
 However, it is clear that the offering of children as part of the dedicatory activities that preceded the setting up of stelae was not uncommon at any time or place in the Maya lowlands."

 In 2005 a mass grave of one- to two-year-old sacrificed children was found in the Maya region of Comalcalco.
 The sacrifices were apparently performed for dedicatory purposes when building temples at the Comalcalco acropolis.

 An excavation at El Perú-Wakaʼ turned up the remains of an infant with, unusually, those of an adult male, in the presence of extensive evidence of feasting that had followed the expansion of a residence which had then been "ensouled" by the rituals and sacrifices.
 The analysis suggests that the "interments show that human sacrifice was not limited to the royal actors associated with the Classic Maya state, but could be practiced by lesser elites as part of their own private ceremonies."

 Animal sacrifice

 White-tailed deer were perhaps the most popular sacrificial animal, heavily featured in Maya art.
 After deer, the next most common sacrificial animals were dogs and various birds (whose heads were offered to the idols), followed by a wide range of other creatures, from jaguars to alligators.
+In the highlands, however, Sharpe (2022) notes that dogs, rather than deer, were the most prevalent animals in ceremonial activities and sacrifices at sites such as Kaminaljuyu.

 Animal sacrifice also seems to have been a common ritual before the commencement of any important task or undertaking.